The Regional State Administrative Agencies oversee compliance with workplace OSH within their OSH Divisions.

-OSH Fields of Responsibility cover 250 000 workplaces and perform 20 000 OSH inspections each year.
+OSH Divisions cover 250 000 workplaces and perform 20 000 OSH inspections each year.

 Improving OSH impact

-The effectiveness of OSH is being improved through projects where the supervision of OSH targets at-risk professions and workplaces, by selecting the right supervisory methods and making such supervision and enforcement as productive as possible.
+The effectiveness of OSH is being improved through supervision of OSH targets at-risk professions and workplaces, by selecting the right supervisory methods and making such supervision and enforcement as productive as possible.

-Market surveillance entails monitoring by the authorities to ensure that the market or products being used meet specific requirements and are not hazardous to people's safety and health.
+Market surveillance entails monitoring by the authorities to ensure that products on the market or in use meet specific requirements and are not hazardous to people's safety and health.

-OSH market surveillance is usually carried out under the OSH Fields of Responsibility of the Regional State Administrative Agencies.
-OSH market surveillance deals with machinery, equipment, personal protective equipment, and chemicals.
-If necessary, such activity can be transferred to the MSAH.
+OSH market surveillance is usually carried out under the OSH Divisions of the Regional State Administrative Agencies.
+OSH market surveillance deals with machinery, personal protective equipment, and technical devices for professional use.

-The MSAH's Department for Occupational Safety and Health decides on the prohibition of, or imposition of conditions and restrictions on, products that do not meet set standards or are hazardous.
+The MSAH's Department for Work and Gender Equality is the competent market surveillance authority and decides on the prohibition of, or imposition of conditions and restrictions on, products that do not meet requirements or are hazardous.

 Tackling the ‘grey economy'